 Gantt charts can help you not only with projects but also with resource planning.
 You can handle your people and other resources (such as machinery, rooms, tools, etc.) by actually assigning tasks to them.
 In these cases, you can list your resources on the left (X-axis) and use the bar-charts to keep the task position.

-There are several other components that can make scheduling easier:
+There are several other features that can make scheduling easier and quicker:

-Ganttic as a Gantt chart software offers extra Gantt chart planning components.
+Ganttic as Gantt chart software offers extra Gantt chart planning components.
 Such as:

 Color schemes - use it for tasks (combine tasks by colors), for projects (use different colors for different projects) or for stages of projects (red for “canceled,” green for “completed”).
 An overview of your project is one of the keys to success, and this customizable feature gives you a quick assessment of your needs and metrics.
 It'll bring you one step closer to project success.